plum-umd/abstracting-definitional-interpreters/haskell/README.txt

     semantics (and big-step too??).
 * Analyses:
   * Various Analyses for big-step and small-step monadic interpreters.
+  * AnalysisT is for general analyses
-  * AbstractT is for generic abstract analyses
+  * AbstractT is for generic abstract analyses and builds on AnalysisT
-  * ZPDCFAT is push-down-zero-cfa, built with AbstractT
+  * ZPDCFAT is push-down-zero-cfa and builds on AbstractT
+  * ConcreteT is for concrete evaluation and builds on AnalysisT
 * Fixpoints:
   * Fixpoint strategies for big-step monadic interpreters
   * MemoEval uses a cache to soundly approximate recursive calls to the evaluator while achieving termination
-  * YEval is just a (lazy) YCombinator for concrete evaluators
+  * YEval is just a (lazy because it's Haskell) YCombinator for concrete evaluators
 * Lang:
   * Languages with monadic-interpreters
-  * Abstract interpeters can be instantiated with ConcreteT from Analyses to recover the Concrete interpreter (not fully implemented yet)
+  * Abstract interpeters can be instantiated with ConcreteT from Analyses to recover the Concrete interpreter
 * Monads:
   * General-purpose monads for both big-step and small-step monadic interpreters